Rohan-Joseph-2002/sudoku-solver-java/README.md

 solvable.
 5. As a user, I want to be able to have the option to try another sudoku board to solve, without having to re-run the console application.
+6. As a user, I want to be able to label my answer sudoku boards and search for them later.